 - the market for services that support wellbeing for the whole population in a locality including:

-- the concept of workforce shaping and what it means
+- concept of workforce shaping and what it means

 - the place of procurement and contracting within commissioning for wellbeing.

-- the concept of outcomes-based commissioning and key features
+- concept of outcomes-based commissioning and key features

 - sources of information and support for person-centred commissioning

-- the concept and practice of coproduction in commissioning
+- concept and practice of coproduction in commissioning

 - partnership working for outcomes-based commissioning